Pella Opera House History

 The Pella Opera House, on its original location at 611 Franklin St. had gone through a series of changes to its facade while the interior was in need of major repair.
 In a kind of reverse Cinderella story, the Opera House with the help of many Pella citizens once again resembles the grand building it was when it first opened in 1900.

 That year Pella was ready for a new place to hold cultural activities such as musicals, plays, vaudeville shows, banquets, and other parties.
-According to an article written by Ray Koenigs in the 1986 Pella History Book an earlier Opera House had been built in 1860 That building had been destroyed in a fire in 1880 and it was ten years before there was talk of building a replacement.
+According to an article written by Ray Koenigs in the 1986 Pella History Book an earlier Opera House had been built in 1860.
+That building had been destroyed in a fire in 1883 and it was three years before there was talk of building a replacement.
 On July 21, 1900 ground was broken and construction began.

 Today in the triangle at the top of the Opera House one can read the words Opera House Block.
 Block in this case is a reference to a business area building rather than a city block.
 The building was 65 feet high, 120 feet long and 40 feet wide.
 A few days before its opening the Pella Advertiser stated that the ground floor will be devoted to offices, an implement room, a heating plant for the entire building as well as the box office and grand staircase leading to the second floor theater.
 The stage is 28 feet in depth with an opening 18x 20 and fitted with the latest scenery from the finest studios in the US.
 There was also a balcony and above that on the 4th floor will be a large room with a Brussels carpet, fit for receptions and banquets.
 Hundreds of incandescent lights will illuminate the interior.